pzet/spotify-tracks-history/README.md

 }
 ```
 3. Install the dependencies by running `python -m pip install -r requirements.txt`.
-4. To setup the PostgreSQL database run the following command: `python database.py setup`.
-This script assumes that the default `postgres` database (with the default parameters) already exists.
-Please modify these settings if you prefer to either connect to different database to create the dedicated Spotify Recently Played Tracks database.
+4. Create the database and pass its name to `DB_NAME` variable in `database.py` file.
+Run `python database.py setup` to create the tables.
 Alternatively, you can create the database manually and connect to it by modyfying `DB_NAME` variable.
 !['ER_diagram'](./images/ER_diagram.jpg)
 5. To authorize the client, extract the data from Spotify Web API into pandas DataFrame, transform and clean it and finally load the data into the database, run `python app.py`.